-Continue reading to learn the causes of washer mold in high-efficiency washers and to learn general care tips for front load washing machines.
+A Washer Fan is now available direct from the manufacturer for non-vented washing machines; learn the causes of washer mold in high-efficiency (HE) washers and to learn general care tips for front load washing machines.

 Understanding Front-Load Washers HE Washers

 Front-load washers are designed for high-efficiency operation while using low energy.
-But unfortunately, there is a downside to this energy-saving washer model.
-Some consumers have experienced mold or unpleasant odors developing in their front-load washers.
+There is a downside to this energy-saving washer model; some consumers have experienced mold or unpleasant odors developing in their front-load washers.
 Once present, these issues can be quite difficult to resolve.
 With a little extra care, you may be able to prevent these issues from occurring.

-It should be noted that not all high-efficiency front-load washers have had this problem - but many brands, and I would assume that design modifications have been implemented to prevent, or at least reduce the risk of such problems with some of the newer models.
+It should be noted that not all high-efficiency front-load washers have had this problem—but many brands have been implemented to prevent, or at least reduce the risk of such problems with some of the newer models.

 - Always leave the door and dispenser unit slightly ajar after the laundry is done.
 Front-load washers and the detergent/softener dispenser drawer must dry out.